PensionMath

 SDRS has exceeded 100% funded status in multiple recent years.
 That's exceptional.
 Most state pension plans are 70-85% funded.
 Some, like Kentucky TRS or Illinois TRS, are below 50%.

 Several factors explain SDRS's funded status.
 First, the benefit formula is modest relative to salary.
-A 30-year career employee at average salary earns about 52.5% of final average salary as an annual benefit.
+A 30-year Foundation member earns 51% of final average salary as an annual benefit.
+A Generational member earns 46.5%.
 That's not lavish.
 Second, both employees and employers make consistent, actuarially required contributions.
 South Dakota has never used pension contributions as a budget lever.
 Third, the investment program has produced strong long-term returns, and the fund doesn't rely on aggressive return assumptions to project solvency.

 South Dakota also benefits from the fiscal conservatism embedded in its state government culture.
 The state has no income tax and maintains a structural budget surplus most years.
 Pension contributions don't compete with income tax cuts or large social programs.
 The energy sector (wind, ag) provides a stable revenue base.
 None of this is complicated, but it requires consistency over decades.